 While the victors get the spoils, the business people get the business.
 Retaining the organization’s worldwide wealth and membership, Ikeda and his followers easily pivoted, dropping any connection to Nichiren Shōshū and carrying on under the Soka Gakkai International (SGI) name, rebranding as the world’s first Protestant Buddhist sect.
 NSA offices nationwide hung up an SGI shingle and carried on business as usual.

 At 90, Ikeda remains the organization’s heavily-revered president and mentor to 12 million SGI members worldwide.

 George M. Williams’ fate would be much different.
-While all of the NSA properties and most of the U.S. congregation transitioned to SGI, Williams was inexorably tied to the NSA identity and he was removed from his position as General Director around the time of the schism.
-While many former NSA members still hold Williams in high regard, his spotlight faded quickly and he was written out of the official history of the NSA/SGI.
+While all of the NSA properties and most of the U.S. congregation transitioned to SGI, Williams was inexorably tied to the NSA identity.
+He was removed from his position as General Director around the time of the schism.
+While many former NSA members still hold Williams in high regard, his spotlight faded quickly, and he was written out of the official history of the NSA/SGI.
 Questions about him and the Liberty Bell replicas were not returned by SGI public relations staff.
 Even a shallow dive into forums and comments on related articles suggest the wounds have not healed much in 30 years.

-He died on November 12, 2012, due to complications from Alzheimer’s disease, not long after recording a final message.
+On November 12, 2012, he died due to complications from Alzheimer’s disease, not long after recording a final message.

 The cult question

 It’s all fun and games until someone accuses you of running a cult, and the NSA did not escape such chatter.
 The sect rose to prominence during the golden age of cults in America; they were just popular enough, and just different enough that the C-word inevitably became part of the NSA conversation.

 In the waning of the 80s, American ideals of protecting the innocent and respecting religious freedom went head-to-head as noble concerns to prevent the next Jonestown met ignoble fears of the unknown and the unfamiliar.